 How Is Sagittal Craniosynostosis Treated?

 When bones fuse together prematurely, the only way to separate them is with surgery.
-Our skilled surgeons offer both endoscopic and open scaphocephaly surgery.
+Our skilled surgeons offer both endoscopic and open craniosynostosis surgery.
 In consultation with you, your surgeon will recommend the best type of surgery for your child.

 - Endoscopic craniosynostosis repair.
 Not all surgeons in the region offer minimally invasive surgery for scaphocephaly.
 At St. Louis Children’s Hospital, we helped pioneer and refine this technique, and our surgeons have over a decade of experience performing it.
+View photo examples of our patients who have had this procedure.

 - Open craniosynostosis repair surgery.
 For children who are not candidates for minimally invasive surgery, our expert surgeons use a traditional technique to achieve excellent results.
+View photo examples of our patients who have had this procedure.

 What Causes Sagittal Craniosynostosis?